Boroux Water Filter Review (Unbiased, Data-Driven Analysis)

 Performance Certifications

-This is a big step in the right direction for large gravity-fed systems, as the majority of Boroux’s competitors don’t have any certifications at all, so it will really set them apart from others.
+This is a big step in the right direction for large gravity-fed systems, as the majority of Boroux’s competitors don’t have any certifications at all.

-That said, we still think Boroux could showcase its Foundation filter elements in an even better light by initiating NSF 53 certifications for specific, concerning health-related contaminants, like lead, PFAs, and chromium.
+That said, we still think Boroux could showcase its Foundation Filter elements in an even better light by initiating NSF 53 certifications for specific, concerning health-related contaminants, like lead, PFAs, and chromium.
+We’d also like to see certifications for the Fluoride Filters.

 🚦Filtration Rate